 Report a Sighting

-Reporting invasive pests listed on this web site is one of the most important things you can do to help stem the tide of invasion.
+Reporting the potential invasive pests described in this web site is one of the most important things you can do to help stem the tide of invasion.
 Several state and federal agencies are working to limit the spread of invasive pests and the damage these pests do to agriculture and our natural environments.
 In Arkansas, the lead agencies for dealing with invasive pests are the State Plant Board at the state level and the USDA Animal and Plant Health Inspection Service (APHIS) at the federal level.

 We’ll need to know exactly what pest you have found.
-If you’re not certain of the identity of the particular pest you have found, please contact your county extension agent.
+If you’re not certain of the identity of the particular pest you have found, please report the pest.
+Some native plants and animals can be easily mistaken for one of these pests.
+Mistakes or uncertainty are not a problem.
+We expect that.
+If you would like help identifying a pest, please contact your county extension agent.
 Your county extension agent can help you identify the invasive pest and help you determine whether it is one of the pests that is the subject of this web site.

 Please be aware that right now we are looking for information about six forest invasive pests: cogongrass, Asian longhorned beetle, European gypsy moth, European sirex woodwasp, thousand-cankers disease, and emerald ash borer.